marcusklaas/Beerwulf.Data.Assessment/README.md

 What do you need to do
 -----------------------
-Clone this repo, build your ETL process and commit the code with your answers.
+Clone this repo, build your ETL process and prepare it to be runnable in a easy way.

-Open a Pull Request and in the description state "I have completed the test."

 #### What we expect from your assessment
 * Quick and dirt instructions to run your code.